 The park features 77 campsites, wildlife watching, swimming, and a 7-mile canoe trail with twists, turns, and obstacles.
 The surrounding Ocala National Forest offers its own attractions to locals and tourists.

 Silver Glen Springs is known more for boating than for swimming.
 It is especially popular with locals on holiday weekends when as many as 800 boats line the spring's run.

 Located about 70 miles from Orlando, the roped-off swimming area of Silver Glen Springs measures 200 feet by 175 feet.
 The park features tubing, canoeing, boating, and hiking.

-Silver Springs is certainly one of the most famous springs in Florida; twenty-four movies have been filmed at the park, including some of the original James Bond movies.
+Silver Springs is certainly one of the most famous springs in Florida; at least 24 movies have been filmed at the park including some of the original James Bond movies.
 Silver Springs is also known for its glass-bottom boats, which allow park visitors to see fish, turtles, and fossils under the water.

-Silver Springs is located about 90 miles north of Orlando and is the largest opening in the Florida Aquifer.
+Silver Springs is located about 90 miles north of Orlando and is the largest opening in the Florida aquifer system.
 River cruises, live concerts, and animal exhibits are other attractions open to park guests.

 Salt Springs is located about 75 miles from Orlando, on the northwest side of Lake George.
-The spring takes it name from the magnesium, potassium and sodium salts found in the water.
+The spring gets its name from the magnesium, potassium, and sodium salts found in the water.

 Located about 90 miles from Orlando is Rainbow Springs, the fourth-largest spring in Florida.
-The spring's clear waters, stunning floral gardens, and "sub" boats made it one of the most popular springs in the state until the 1970s.
-The state has since purchased the park and it is again open to daily visitors.
+The spring's clear waters, stunning floral gardens, and "sub" boats made it one of the most popular springs and privately owned attractions from the 1930s to 1970s.
+The state has since purchased the park, and it is again open to daily visitors.